SiebenCorgie/vola/docs/index.md

 # Intro

 Vola is an experimental languages and compiler.
 Its goal is to find a pleasant way to work with distance functions.
 It tries to expose a human understandable model of the way distance functions work and can be combined.
 This model is then translated by the compiler into machine-executable code.
-The advantage being, that the distance function never have to be discretized into resolution-dependent approximations like voxels or triangles.
+The advantage being, that the distance function never has to be discretized into resolution-dependent approximations like voxels or triangles.

 # Trying it out